 Pumping out 20 new creatives to replace that one high-performing creative after 3-4 days is by no means a pace anyone can easily keep up with.
 Not to mention, it’s expensive.

-Creative automation is generating many creatives using your catalog so that Facebook can then serve them to the audience most likely to engage.
+Creative automation is generating many creatives using your catalog so that social platforms can then serve them to the audience most likely to engage.

 At Hunch, we help brands like you turn your data into high-performing ads and show you how to do it on auto-pilot.